-The proceeds of the bonds issued by Mizzi Organisation Finance p.l.c., a subsidiary, (refer to Note 19) had been advanced by the issuer to its parent company, Consolidated Holdings Limited and Kastell Limited (as reflected in the tables above) for the principal purposes of re-financing existing banking facilities of the respective company or of an operating subsidiary of that company, and for the general corporate funding purposes of the companies mentioned above or of operating subsidiaries of these companies.
+The proceeds of the bonds issued by Mizzi Organisation Finance p.l.c., a subsidiary, (refer to Note 19) had been advanced by the issuer to its parent company, Consolidated Holdings Limited and Kastell Limited (as reflected in the table above) for the principal purposes of re-financing existing banking facilities of the respective company or of an operating subsidiary of that company, and for the general corporate funding purposes of the companies mentioned above or of operating subsidiaries of these companies.
 The parent company, together with Kastell Limited, Consolidated Holdings Limited and The General Soft Drinks Company Limited, related parties forming part of the Mizzi Organisation, are the guarantors in respect of the bond issue.
 These companies have jointly and severally between themselves, and with the respective borrower from the issuer, irrevocably undertaken under each loan agreement with the issuer to repay all interest and principal amounts that will become due and payable by the borrower to Mizzi Organisation Finance p.l.c. pursuant to the loans.

 All advances are subject to interest at the fixed rate of 6.95%, with interest payable six monthly in arrears on 31 May and 30 November of each year.
+The advances are repayable in full on 30 November 2019